cs3org/OCM-API/README.md

 In both cases, when the share is a folder and the receiver accesses a resource within the share, it SHOULD append its relative path to that URL.

+Additionally, if `protocol.<protocolname>.permissions` include `mfa-enabled`, the receiver MUST be ready to receive a callback to the `/mfa-enabled` endpoint ([docs](https://cs3org.github.io/OCM-API/docs.html?branch=develop&repo=OCM-API&user=cs3org#/paths/~1mfa-enabled/get)), where it SHOULD confirm that the user accessing the resource has been authenticated with MFA.
+This implies that the provider MUST have stored the receiver's server address, e.g. via the [Invite](#invite) flow.

 ### Share Deletion
 A `"SHARE_ACCEPTED"` notification followed by a `"SHARE_UNSHARED"` notification is equivalent to a `"SHARE_DECLINED"` notification.